Shinmera/plump/README.md

 To parse a file, stream or string, simply invoke: ```PLUMP:PARSE```.
 To see the results, you can invoke ```PLUMP:SERIALIZE``` on any node (as well as the ```ROOT``` returned by ```PARSE```).

+See [about.html](http://shinmera.github.io/plump/) for more information and a complete symbol documentation index.